— 28 attributes · Save once · Reuse across SKUs

 Do I need to write prompts to use RAWSHOT?

 Never—you direct every output with sliders, presets, and clicks on the garment, not typed prompts.
 That UI control is consistent across GUI and REST API payloads, which is why ecommerce teams onboard buyers without rewriting creative briefs as chat threads.
-Instead of translating fashion intent into syntax, you choose concrete settings such as model attributes, framing, lighting, background, and style inside an application built for apparel workflows.
+Instead of guessing syntax, you select model attributes, framing, lighting, visual style, and product focus inside a purpose-built fashion application.

 For catalog teams, reliability matters more than model cleverness; RAWSHOT keeps tokens, timings, refund rules, commercial rights framing, provenance signalling, watermarking cues, REST surface, and SKU-scale batch patterns explicit so operations can rehearse PDP launches without hallucinated garment inventions.
-The practical takeaway is simple: if your team can click through a shoot setup, it can run RAWSHOT without adding a specialist just to operate a text box.
+The practical takeaway is simple: your team learns buttons and presets once, then uses the same system for a single lookbook test or a large overnight product run.

-What does an AI virtual influencer generator actually change for ecommerce teams?
+What does an ai virtual influencer generator actually deliver for a fashion brand?

-Why skip reshooting every SKU when the season, channel, or campaign changes?
+Why skip reshooting every SKU when the season or campaign angle changes?

 How do we turn flat garments into catalogue-ready imagery without prompting?